UU-ER/AdOpT-NET0/docs/source/ModellingWorkflow.rst

 Create folder structure for input data
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Now, you can run the following command (the path is the same as before) to obtain the input data folder structure:
+Now, you can run the following command (the path is the same as before) to obtain the input data folder structure required:

 .. testcode::

     adopt.create_input_data_folder_template(input_data_path)

+You can look at the folder structure in the respective directory.

 Define input data
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+Now it is time to specify the input data.
+You can do that either by directly manipulating the files in the input data directory or with code.
+This package comes with a number of help functions to assist.

 **Node Locations**